je3m/NOT_MTGO/README.md

  - Added input validation on handleCardClicked()
  - Made setType's regex stricter and added input validation
  - Created a new constructer for the card class and tested it (old constructor is now depricated)
+ - Added null check if a card has no cost in cast spell
+ - Added tests for handlegeneric()